udezueoluomachi/udezue-oluomachi-chimaobi-api/README.md

 # About project
-This project is was built to provide a legit information about me.
+This project was built to provide a legit information about me.

 # Technologies used
 * NODEjs